John Lyttelton (MP)

+Career

 He was the eldest son of Sir Gilbert Lyttelton.
 He entered Magdalen College, Oxford in 1576 and studied law at the Inner Temple.
 He married Meriel, daughter of Sir Thomas Bromley, Lord Chancellor of England.
 They had three sons and eight daughters.

 He was elected to Parliament as knight of the shire for Worcestershire in 1584, 1586 and 1597.
 He was also JP for the country from about 1583 and was its custos rotulorum by 1601.

 He was involved in the Rebellion of Robert Devereux, 2nd Earl of Essex in 1601 and was subsequently tried for high treason, but died in the Queen's Bench prison in July 1601, having been reprieved from execution.
 In consequence, his estates (in Frankley, Halesowen, Hagley and Upper Arley) were forfeited to the Crown, but were restored to his widow, Meriel, on the accession of James I. She survived him (by 28 years) and cleared the estates of debt, bringing up her children as Anglicans.

 Sir John was buried at St. George the Martyr, Southwark.